-Resilience is quite often the only thing that distinguishes my proudest accomplishments from those moments where I most disappointed myself or came up short.
-Same thing when I try to figure out what I most need in order to accomplish some big thing ahead.
+Resilience often distinguishes my proudest accomplishments from those moments when I most disappointed myself or came up short.
+Same thing when I try to figure out what I most need to accomplish something big.
 Resilience often turns out to be the answer.
-Not giving up at certain turning points is everything.
+Not giving up at specific turning points is everything.

 So is it me?
-Am I just such a quitter that simply quitting less often is the biggest thing I can do for myself?
-Or, is resilience actually that big of a deal to everyone?
+Am I just such a quitter that quitting less often is the biggest thing I can do for myself?
+Or is resilience actually that big of a deal to everyone?
 Well, let’s see.

 Why Is Resilience so Important?

 When you look into the lives of the ultra-successful, it’s not always obvious exactly what their “secret ingredient” was.
-What is it that separates world class athletes, titans of industry, and celebrated artists from the rest?
+So what separates world-class athletes, titans of industry, and celebrated artists from the rest?
 When there are so many millions of contenders in one space with potential, ambition, and focus, what is it that sets these privileged few apart?
 Is it…

 - Being born into privilege and given the right opportunities?

 - Sheer ruthlessness and other morally questionable traits?

 - Pure, blind luck to be the one of many who actually “breaks through?”

 While all of these things certainly matter, they may matter much less than you think.

 That is what Angela Duckworth argues in her book, Grit: The Power of Passion and Perseverance.